Why are Micro-LEDs so huge and expensive? Are they worth it?

 Micro-LED displays are limited to HD and 4K, with no 8K models so far.

-A 4K micro-LED display, as mentioned earlier, contains around 25 million microscopic LEDs.
+A 4K micro-LED display contains around 25 million microscopic LEDs.

 In contrast, an HD display would need only about one-fourth that number.

-If both displays are of the same physical size, the HD version would have larger pixels, allowing the LEDs to be placed farther apart, making the manufacturing process comparatively easier.
+If both displays are of the same physical size, the HD variant would have larger size of pixels, allowing the LEDs to be placed farther apart, making the manufacturing process comparatively easier.

 However, an 8K display of the same size poses a far greater challenge.